astro-fusion/astro-blogs/20_Transit/09_Ketu_Transit/200912_Ketu_transit_12th_House_from_natal_moon.md

 ---
 title: Ketu transit 12th House from natal moon
 description: |
    Ketu's transit through the 12th house from the natal Moon brings financial success, improvements in status, and general well-being.
 However, there may also be increased expenditures, health issues, and challenges in sexual relationships.
+This period invites deep introspection, spiritual liberation, and a release of past burdens.'
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 # The Effects of Ketu's Transit Through the 12th House from Natal Moon in Vedic Astrology